natgo/wt-wiki-scraper/wikitext-transpiled/ground/Stormer%20HVM.md

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the vehicle, the features of using vehicles in the team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view but instead give the reader food for thought.
 Describe the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->

 It is best to hide from sight of others when using this SPAA - move around battlefield and use terrain and caves as a hiding spot for yourself.
+At the same time, you want to have at least some form of high ground so that when enemy aircraft accidentally exposes itself, you can put an end to it immediately.
 Exploit mobility upgrades to stand on mountain edges, if necessary.

 Avoid participating in direct combat with medium tanks at any cost, as you definitely will not help in winning the fight directly and they might use the gigantic ammo rack as a way to destroy your allies.
 The only logical exception is if you are supporting allied ATGM tank by removing hostile tank ERA and turning their attention towards you, then immediately retreat.
 Any attempts to do sneaky shots on medium tanks should only be done if you are sure it's worth it.